MHeasell/yuni/README.txt

-What is not the Yuni project ?
+What the Yuni project is not :
 ------------------------------

  - It is not a 3D engine.
 Yuni only provides a common wrapper to external 3D engines (such as Irrlicht or Ogre for example).
- - It is not a physic engine.
+ - It is not a physics engine.
 Yuni only provides a common wrapper to external physics engines (such as ODE for example)
  - It is not a sound engine.
 Yuni only provides a common wrapper to external sound engines (such as FMod for example)